ryanrolds/screeps-bot-choreographer/README.md

 > The entire section, including subheadings, are a work in progress.

 Design and layout of of the AI and it's source code.
-I'm actively migrating from the Manager model to a much more structured Kingdom model.
+I'm actively migrating from the Manager+Domain model to a much more structured Kingdom model.
 Objects in the structure can request prioritized actions (creep spawn, defenders, etc...) from the Colony, which if important enough will request it from the rest of the colonies in the Kingdom.

 The Kingdom model is currently being built and it's not making any decisions or driving any in-game actions.
 I'm taking a very methodical approach to not destabilize the game.
 The work is mostly going through the Manager model and identifying where specific pieces of data and logic should fit into the model.
 Ideally, switching will cause very little behavior changes in the AI.